Fleur Hassan-Nahoum: Deputy Mayor of Jerusalem (2018–2023)

-In the 2018 Jerusalem municipal election, Hassan-Nahoum ran as number 2 in the Jerusalem Will Succeed Party.
-Mayor Moshe Lion named her Deputy Mayor of Jerusalem on November 13, 2018, in charge of tourism and foreign relations, including philanthropy, international economic development, business relations and Diaspora affairs.
+In the 2018 Jerusalem municipal election, Hassan-Nahoum ran as number 2 in the Jerusalem Will Succeed Party, and was included on Zeev Elkin's electoral list.
+Mayor Moshe Lion named her Deputy Mayor of Jerusalem on November 13, 2018.
+Hassan-Nahoum was in charge of Foreign Relations, International Economic Development and Tourism, and a board member of the Jerusalem Development Authority.
+She oversaw the development of business and philanthropy in the city.
+She was widely considered the city's "foreign minister" responsible for helping to improve the city's economy and international standing.